panhypersebastos/winter_predictor/README.md

 For all details, check [README_GHCN_MONTHLY.md](README_GHCN_MONTHLY.md)

-The [GHCN](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn) database contains two collections, one recording the location and the name of the stations, one other containing the time series.
+The [GHCN](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn) database contains two collections, one recording the location and the name of the stations, one other containing the time series of monthly average temperature (TAVG).
 A typical station document in MongoDB looks like this:

 ```
 {'_id': ObjectId('...'),